 There are many kinds of personality disorders.
-Here’s a list of fast facts about people who are violent, malevolent, or socially aggressive.
+Here is a list of fast facts about people who are violent, malevolent, or socially aggressive.

-The focus of discussion on FlyingMonkeysDenied.com centers on examining the forensic psychology and behavior patterns of what are known as Cluster B personality types.
+The focus of discussion on FlyingMonkeysDenied.com centers on examining the forensic psychology and behavior patterns of what is known as Cluster B personality types.

 Cluster B people are known for having unique, socially competitive, egocentric personality types.
 Prone to creating extreme social duress for others while they indulge their desires to self-promote or aggress, they are typically referred to as evil, immoral, or deplorable people in literature dating back to the earliest known carvings, pictorials, and manuscripts.